 3. Technical Analysis Explained

-This book is a prerequisite read for any serious or professional technical analyst and is a core IFTA exam syllabus for the (International Federation of Technical Analysts) of which I am certified.
+This book is a prerequisite read for any serious or professional technical analyst.
+It is a core IFTA exam syllabus for the (International Federation of Technical Analysts) of which I am certified.

 With 600 pages of detailed Technical Analysis, the content’s quality and quantity can be overwhelming.